 Regional Approach: Many American firms looking to do business in the Middle East often find practical advantages in a regional approach to their marketing activities in the Gulf.
 The members of the Gulf Cooperation Council (GGC - UAE, Kuwait, Qatar, Oman, Saudi Arabia, and Bahrain) have taken steps to harmonize standards and regulatory measures.
 The region is also one of the largest and fastest-growing export markets for American goods and services.
 In January 2015, the GCC customs union came into full effect, charging a 5% tariff on most goods across the member countries.
 However, the effects of the Qatar dispute with the UAE, Saudi Arabia, and Bahrain may make a regional approach more challenging.

 Trade Shows: The UAE is a regional commercial hub and hosts world-class trade exhibitions and conferences where American firms can meet buyers from the Middle East, Africa, South Asia, and around the world.
 The U.S. Commercial Service offices in Abu Dhabi and Dubai support a wide range of trade exhibitions and promotion events designed to help American firms seeking to enter and expand in the UAE and regional markets.
-Details on many of these activities are available at the export.gov website.
+Details on many of these activities are available on trade.gov.
 Note that most trade shows have been canceled for 2020 due to the pandemic.